GeekTrainer/learn-typescript/code/readme.md

 2. Node Package Manager (npm)
 3. TypeScript Compiler (tsc)

 For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in [LINK TO Module 01: Get started with TypeScript ].
-After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.
+After setting up your environment, you can run any of the Lab solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.

 ### Playground